 Do not let the insurance company convince you that you do not need legal counsel after a seatbelt injury.
 Instead, reach out to our office today online or by telephone to speak with an attorney.

-Your first appointment with a West Palm Beach car accident lawyer is free of charge.
+Your first appointment with a West Palm Beach injury attorney is free of charge.
 It does not cost you anything to get the legal advice you need to protect your best interests.